manala/manala/docs/overview.md

 ```

 !!!
 Note
-    the `.manala.yaml` acts as a manifest for your recipe.
-It holds the name of your recipe and indicates which files or folders must be put under synchronization.
+    the `.manala.yaml` file acts as a manifest for your recipe.
+It holds its description, and indicates which files or folders must be put under synchronization.

 Now edit this file and put the following content: